 Currency isn’t a risk in Panama (which uses the U.S. dollar as its currency) or the DR, where real estate, both for sale and for rent, is priced in U.S. dollars (and, in some cases in some tourist areas, in euro).

-Right now, the currency diversification available in Colombia and Brazil is working in favor of the dollar-holder (both U.S. and Canadian).
-However, that will not last forever… and, indeed, the dollar has begun what we predict will be a long, slow slide against the Colombian peso and the Brazilian real.
+available in Colombia and Brazil is working in favor of the dollar-holder (both U.S. and Canadian).
+Of course, this will not last forever.

 Another risk has to do with rental property investments specifically.
 What if demand falls off?